fakeshadow/pixel-psn/README.md

 *check https://tusticles.com/psn-php/first_login.html for how to get uuid and 2FA

 login
-> /login/your_uuid/your_2FA
+> GET /login/your_uuid/your_2FA

 get profile
-> /profile/user_psn_id
+> GET /profile/user_psn_id

 get trophy summary
-> /trophy/start_number/limit_number/user_psn_id
+> GET /trophy/start_number/limit_number/user_psn_id

 get trophy by game
-> /trophies/getgame/user_psn_id/game_npId
+> GET /trophies/getgame/user_psn_id/game_npId

 get all trophies
-> /trophies/getall/user_psn_id/wait_time
+> GET /trophies/getall/user_psn_id/wait_time

-*wait_time is in milliseconds.
+> *wait_time is in milliseconds.
 It's there to prevent throtting your PSN API acess.
+It's safe to set it above 1000 or even higher if you have multiple request at the same time.

+send message
+> POST /message/send/

 ### issue:

+JS is async by nature so it's very easy to throttle your PSN API by accident.
+Be ware that happen and restart the app when you are at it.

-your refresh token is stored in cert/tokens.json.
-It's safe to disable cert.save() function if you don't feel like to store it;
+Your refresh token is stored in cert/tokens.json.
+It's safe to disable cert.save() function if you don't feel like to store it.

-Poor error handling;
+Refresh token may expire and you have to login again manually.

+Poor error handling.
+Please start an issue if you can't figure out the problem.

-process may halt when auto refreshing token;
+Process may halt when auto refreshing token.

-messy code;
+Messy code.

+### todo:
+> fully function social features.
+> databse support.
+> blockchain implement.